“I check the dictionary for the meaning of friend”

 Fill molds of an ice cube tray with 1 tablespoon of soup (do not add water or milk).
 You should have enough soup to fill 12 molds.
 Freeze for at least 6 hours or overnight.

 Cut each cube in half.
 Wrap each piece in half a slice of cheese.
-Pace the cheese-wrapped cube diagonal on a piece of bread.
+Place the cheese-wrapped cube diagonal on a piece of bread.
 Moisten your hand in the water wrap the bread around the cheese.
 Flip the bread package over so the seams are in the moistened palm of your hand and press into a ball.
 Make sure there are no open seams.

 Heat oil to 325℉ in a deep fryer, a deep, heavy-bottomed pot, or a cast-iron skillet.
 I prefer skillet frying as it creates a nice browning on the dumplings.
 Fry dumplings in batches until golden brown, 5-6 minutes.
 Drain on paper towels.
 Let rest 5 minutes before eating so as not to sear the roof of your mouth.